Northbridge Public Schools Elementary Curriculum Overview

 Support for English Language Learners at all proficiency levels

-Handwriting Without Tears: Used in Kindergarten and Grade 1, this program uses multisensory tools to make learning penmanship fun and developmentally appropriate.
+Handwriting Without Tears: Used in Kindergarten and Grade 1 to make learning penmanship fun, developmentally appropriate, and multisensory.

-Self-Regulated Strategy Development (SRSD): An evidence-based writing framework that promotes strong writing habits and incorporates SEL.
-Northbridge teachers have received professional development through Providence College and support from the U.S. Department of Education.
+Self-Regulated Strategy Development (SRSD): A research-based writing framework that strengthens student writing through explicit strategy instruction, while integrating SEL practices.
+Our teachers receive ongoing training and coaching in SRSD through a partnership with Providence College and support from the U.S. Department of Education.

-Corrective Reading and Benchmark Phonics Intervention: Direct Instruction programs used for intensive reading intervention with students reading below grade level.
+Corrective Reading and Benchmark Phonics Intervention: Intensive, direct instruction programs designed to accelerate reading progress for students performing below grade level.

 Mathematics